-In last week’s post we talked about Empowering Caregivers in the Learning Process.
-This week we are reflecting on making thoughtful decisions as we broaden our perspective of literacy to include print and digital media.
+In our previous post we talked about Empowering Caregivers in the Learning Process.
+In this post we are reflecting on making thoughtful decisions as we broaden our perspective of literacy to include print and digital media.
 When we focus on research and developmentally appropriate practices provided through sources such as the NAEYC, we can frame lesson design and experiences we provide with confidence in best practices.

 Access this message and its content at innovatingplay.world/bm9

 “I think we have to learn how to take advantage of digital technology without losing the relationships and conversation and interaction with real materials.” – Chip Donohue

 Learning to read and write are social and reciprocal experiences.
 While books, paper, pencils, and print may provide the concrete materials necessary for the process to take place, they are only part of the equation.
 The literacy process is not simply the interaction between an individual and the materials.
 It is the conversation, interaction, and relationship between the adult, the child, and a variety of rich materials that lead to meaningful receptive and expressive communication and application of skills and strategies.

 Innovating Play Mindset